SwedbankPay/developer.swedbankpay.com/payments/direct-debit/index.md

 ## Introduction

-*   When the consumer/end-user starts the purchase process in your merchant/webshop site, you need to make a `POST` request towards PayEx with your Purchase information.
+*   When the consumer/end-user starts the purchase process in your merchant/webshop site, you need to make a `POST` request towards Swedbank Pay with your Purchase information.
 You receive a Redirect URL in return.
 *   You need to redirect the consumer/end-user's browser to the Redirect URL.
 *   A bank selection page will be presented to the consumer/end-user.
 *   The consumer/end-user will be redirect to the choosen bank's login page where she have to verify her identity to continue the payment process.
-*   PayEx will redirect the consumer/end-user's browser to one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
+*   Swedbank Pay will redirect the consumer/end-user's browser to one of two specified URLs, depending on whether the payment session is followed through completely or cancelled beforehand.
 Please note that both a successful and rejected payment reach completion, in contrast to a cancelled payment.
 *   When you detect that the consumer/end-user reach your completeUrl, you need to do a GET request to receive the state of the transaction.

 ## Screenshots